 Commercial executive Noel Northcott, who has been with the company for more than a year and came to RCT with previous company management experience, is working with Muirhead on the corporate engagements.

-"A key benefit [for clients] would be partnering in the development of certain systems," Northcott said.
+would be partnering in the development of certain systems," Northcott said.

 "One of the key aspects of our mining product offering is that, with the Control Master suite of products - the remote, tele-remote and the guidance systems - we are in a position to provide the industry with the different levels of mobile equipment automation it is currently seeking.
 Some mines are opting for higher levels of automation than others and there is a small market where full automation makes a lot of sense.
 But full automation is not for everybody.